monica-millay/large-datasets-final-assignment/README.md

 <h1>Self-Employed Workers & Poverty</h1>

-This repository contains the Stata code used in my final assignment for the course Using Large Datasets in Policy Research.
+This repository contains the Stata code used in my final assignment for the course Using Large Datasets in Policy Research (PADM-GP 4502) at NYU Wagner, Fall 2023.

 The project analyzes the difference in poverty rates between New York City residents who are self-employed versus wage workers using data from the 2023 Annual Social and Economic (ASEC) Supplement to the Current Population Survey (CPS).